How to strengthen corporate governance with online feedback tools

 2. Recognise the cost of ignorance

-For decades, executives could plead ignorance when corporate misconduct came to light.
-That era has ended.
-High-profile failures — from Boeing to Volkswagen — reveal that when leadership remains unaware of internal warnings, legal and reputational fallout is unavoidable.
-Courts, regulators, and stakeholders now assume that leadership should have known.
-Failing to build mechanisms that make this awareness possible is considered negligence.
+For decades, executives could claim ignorance when corporate misconduct came to light.
+That era is over.
+High-profile failures – from Boeing to Volkswagen – show that when leadership overlooks internal warnings, the consequences are severe: lawsuits, fines, production stoppages, and long-term damage to reputation and trust.

-Corporate governance feedback systems close that gap, giving leaders defensible proof of due diligence and a clear path for timely escalation.
+Corporate governance feedback systems close this gap by providing verifiable proof of due diligence and a clear path for timely escalation.

 Try Questback 14 days for free.